 2) select among not-yet-clonally-labeled cell states at t1 the top Nt1ζ most likely initial cell states as the hypothetical initial states for this clone, and update the clonal matrix I(t1) accordingly.

 Parameter choices.
 The joint optimization accepts additional parameters 1) for initializing T (kOT and ϵOT for the OT method, and gene selection parameter HighVar_gene_pctl for the HighVar method); and 2) for controlling iteration and convergence, i.e., nJO and ϵcs.
-We found that one iteration is sufficient to obtain a convergent map for all tested datasets in this paper.
+We found that one iteration is sufficient to obtain a convergent map for all tested datasets in this paper (Supplementary Fig. 2e).
 We set nJO=1 and ignored ϵJO throughout this paper.
 The remaining parameters are provided for each dataset below.

 Toolkits for transition map analysis.